-Issues/Trends
+Issues and Trends

-The current downturn has impacted oil sands capital expenditures but growth in operations continues over the next 5 years adding an expected 10,000 residents, see attached Nicholls Applied Management Oilsands Community Alliance Population Report, Appendix A page 2.
-Fort McMurray continues to have a young population with the largest cohort under 19 years of age in the 0 to 4 years old age group, see summary from 2016 Stats Canada, Appendix C. Reduced benefits to employees is causing families to make decisions as commuting is no longer affordable, with decline in housing prices families are consolidating and relocating to Fort McMurray.
-The economic growth is sustained by the rebuild from the May 2016 wildfire and annual maintenance shutdowns for existing plants.
+Enrollment growth continues, despite the effect the downturn has had on capital investment in oilsands.
+The Nicholls Applied Management Oilsands Community Alliance Population Report, Appendix A page 2, shows 10,000 additional residents over the next 5 years.
+Fort McMurray continues to have a young population with the largest cohort under 19 years of age in the 0 to 4 years old age group, see summary from 2016 Stats Canada, Appendix C.

-2016 Stats Canada Census shows 8.4% of the urban population in Fort McMurray is ages 0 to 4 years old, 5 to 9 ages is 6.5%, 10 to 14 ages is 4.9% and 15 to 19 ages is 4.1%, Stats Canada Summary Appendix C. These demographics are supporting the growing student population in the City of Fort McMurray, especially early childhood to grade 3.
-If the current ECS numbers continue then Fort McMurray Public could see in 10 years a student population of 7000 students.
+The 2018 RMWB Census shows a 7.4% increase in the 0- 24 age group which supports Stats Canada's demographics of a large ages 0 - 4 group, see Appendix E. 2016 Stats Canada Census shows 8.4% of the urban population in Fort McMurray is ages 0 to 4 years old, 5 to 9 ages is 6.5%, 10 to 14 ages is 4.9% and 15 to 19 ages is 4.1%, Stats Canada Summary Appendix C. These demographics are supporting the growing student population in the City of Fort McMurray, especially early childhood to grade 3.
+The current enrollment growth supports a 16% increase in enrollment over the next 5 years to 7,000 students, see below projection under Enrollment and Growth.
+This growth is supported by the past 4 years' birth rate reported by the Northern Lights Health Authority of 1,200 births per year.

-Other factors affecting the Fort McMurray Public School District, which need to be considered, include the following:

-- ✓ District facilities are "wearing out", the need to modernize six of fourteen facilities is needed.
+Other factors affecting the Fort McMurray Public School District, which need to be considered.
+District facilities are "wearing out", the modernization of six out of fourteen facilities is needed.
 Modernizing these schools will require an investment from Alberta Education.
-Attached is FMPSD's 7 year Infrastructure Maintenance Renewal (IMR) totaling \$23.9 million or \$3.4 million per year.
-(Appendix "D").
-This is more than double our IMR grant allocation of \$1.5 million dollars. - ✓ Plant Operations and Maintenance funding has been insufficient since the introduction of the Funding Framework for School Districts in 1995.
+Attached is FMPSD's 7 year Infrastructure Maintenance Renewal (IMR) totaling \$58.5 million or \$8.4 million per year, (reference Appendix D).
+This is 5.5 times our current IMR grant allocation of \$1.5 million dollars.
+Plant Operations and Maintenance funding has been insufficient since the introduction of the Funding Framework for School Districts in 1995.
 The District is faced with a struggle to attract and retain staff.
-The COLA introduced and funded by Alberta Education in 2006 has helped mitigate but not eliminate the disparity between living and working in Fort McMurray.
-The elimination of RCPA grant in 2011-2012 and the Special

-Education factor removed in 2013-2014 have exacerbated the deficit in Operations and Maintenance budget.
+The Fort McMurray Living Allowance (COLA) introduced and funded by Alberta Education in 2006 has helped mitigate but not eliminate the disparity between living and working in Fort McMurray.
+The elimination of RCPA grant in 2011-2012 and the Special Education factor removed in 2013-2014 have exacerbated the deficit in the Operations and Maintenance budget.